Queer Goldfields

 (5 July 1842 – 20 January 1880)

 He was a lady's man, wooing a number of women, and he joined the Mounted Riflemen, a regiment of volunteer solders.
-He had a scar on his face, and maybe an injured eye which he told people had come from a battle but his sister claimed he had been kicked in the face by a horse before he was 16.
+He had a scar on his face and an injured eye which he told people had come from being shot in battle but his sister claimed he had been kicked in the face by a horse before he was 16.

-He was a hard worker and a friendly fellow, he was known for his pipe and for occasionally shouting everyone at the pub a drink.
+He was a hard worker and a friendly fellow, he was known for his pipe (see the photo at the right) and for occasionally shouting everyone at the pub a drink.

 Copyright © 2024 Queer Goldfields - All Rights Reserved.